-- 1. The Authority will, in exercising Strategic Leadership, develop and communicate its purpose and vision and intended outcomes for citizens and service users.
+- 8. The Authority will, in exercising Strategic Leadership, develop and communicate its purpose and vision and intended outcomes for citizens and service users.
 It will explain and report regularly on activities, performance and the Authority's financial position.
 Timely, objective and understandable information about the Authority's activities, achievements, performance and financial position will be provided.
+The Authority will do this by annually publishing:

+- A Three Year Strategic Plan incorporating the Integrated Risk Management Plan:

+- A Medium Term financial Plan;

+- · An Efficiency Plan;

-The Authority will do this by annually publishing: - A Corporate Plan; - Externally audited accounts; - Independently verified performance information. - 2.
-The Authority will aim to deliver high quality services that are value for money.
-The Authority will do this by: - Delivering services to meet local needs through the Corporate Plan and Integrated Risk Management Plan, and put in place policies and processes to ensure that they operate effectively in practice; - Directing resources to priority areas; - Developing effective relationships and partnerships with other public sector agencies and the private and voluntary sectors; - Responding positively to the findings and recommendations of external auditors and statutory inspectors and putting in place arrangements for the implementation of agreed actions; - Comparing information about our services with services provided by similar organisations, assessing why levels of efficiency, effectiveness and quality are different elsewhere and considering other alternative means of service provision to maximise opportunities and improve value for money where appropriate;
+- Externally audited accounts;

+Detailed performance information. - 9.
+The Authority will aim to deliver high quality services to the public in an efficient and effective way.
+The Authority will do this by: - Delivering services to meet local needs through the Three Year Strategic Plan and the Integrated Risk Management Plan, and putting in place policies and processes to ensure that they operate effectively in practice; - Developing effective relationships and partnerships with other public sector agencies and the private and voluntary sectors; - Actively pursuing collaboration opportunities with the Police, Ambulance and other Fire Services; - Responding positively to the findings and recommendations of external auditors and statutory inspectors and putting in place arrangements for the implementation of agreed actions; - Comparing information about services with those provided by similar organisations, assessing why levels of efficiency, effectiveness and quality are different and considering other alternative means of service provision and procurement to maximise opportunities and improve value for money where appropriate.